vegaprotocol/documentation/docs/concepts/vega-protocol.md

 ### Diagram: Withdrawals
 ![Withdrawal diagram](/img/concept-diagrams/diagram-withdraw.png)

-##### Withdrawing VEGA
+##### Withdrawing staked (unlocked) VEGA
-VEGA (an ERC20 token) used for staking is associated with a Vega key, and so to withdraw those tokens, they must be dissociated first.
+VEGA (an ERC20 token) used for staking is associated with a Vega key.
+To withdraw unlocked tokens and withdraw them, they must be dissociated first.

 Rewards accrued through staking are not associated automatically.
 To stake those tokens or transfer them, they need to be withdrawn from the Vega key that the rewards are credited to, and sent to an Ethereum wallet.

 :::info
-Track and withdraw staking rewards on the [Vega token withdrawals page](https://token.vega.xyz/withdraw).
+Track and withdraw testnet staking rewards on the [Vega token withdrawals page for testnet](https://token.fairground.wtf/withdraw).
 :::

-**Read more**: [Withdrawing ERC20 assets](#withdrawing-erc20-assets) for more on the withdrawal transaction
+**Read more**:
+* [VEGA token](./vega-chain#vega-token) for more details about the VEGA token

 ### On-chain network treasury
 In restricted mainnet, rewards for nominating a validator will be distributed from the on-chain network treasury, in the form of VEGA tokens.